alemermartinez/JOSS/paper.md

 using the \lq\lq clean\rq\rq\ data together with the robust ones (computed on the whole data set).
 Outliers are highlighted in red.
 Note that both fits are now very close.
-An intuitive interpretation is that the robust fit has automatically down-weighted potential outliers and produced estimates very similar to the classical ones applied to the ``clean'' observations.
+An intuitive interpretation is that the robust fit has automatically down-weighted potential outliers and produced estimates very similar to the classical ones applied to the \lq\lq  clean\rq\rq\ observations.

 ![Plots of estimated curves and partial residuals with the robust backfitting fit.
 In magenta, the estimated curves with the classical backfitting procedure without potential outliers, and in blue the estimated curves with the robust approach.
 Red points correspond to the potential outliers. \label{fig:ozoneout}](Figure-ozone-out-cla-rob.png){ width=85% }